Whether you are new to keeping betta fish or have had them before, the idea of a betta sorority tank might be an exciting new venture to try.

 When feeding several betta fish, more waste can build up in the tank from uneaten food, quickly leading to poor water quality.

-Betta fish are mostly carnivorous so you should vary their diet by adding some live food or frozen food.
+Betta fish are mostly carnivorous, so you should vary their diet by adding some live or frozen food.
 Your betta will eat a little vegetation from time to time as this will help to avoid constipation from occurring.

 Cleaning A Betta Sorority Tank

 Regular tank cleaning will be necessary as there is a higher risk of infections occurring in a community tank.
-With many bettas housed together, poop and other waste will build up much quicker.
+With many bettas housed together, poop and other waste will build up much more quickly.
 Having an adequate filtration system will help keep the water parameters settled in your sorority tank.